Chloe Bailey: 2024–present: Trouble in Paradise and collaborations

 In March 2024, Bailey released "FYS" as the lead single of her second studio album, Trouble In Paradise.
 The second single "Boy Bye" was released in the following month.
 During her Coachella performance on April 19, 2024, she announced the title of her sophomore album.
 In July, Bailey was featured on a remix of Tinashe's single "Nasty" titled "Nasty Girl Remix".
 Trouble In Paradise, inspired by her experiences in Saint Lucia, was released on August 9, 2024.
 The album cover and visualizers for the project's tracklist were shot there, and Bailey considers the country to be her "sanctuary."

+On July 6, 2026, Bailey performed in an Aaliyah tribute, curated by Missy Elliott, for the finale at that year's Essence Festival of Culture.

 Artistry

 Bailey's biggest musical influence is her mentor American singer Beyoncé, and has also stated Kelis is a major influence.
-She is also inspired by artists such as Donna Summer, Kanye West, Aaliyah, Whitney Houston, Jill Scott, Jazmine Sullivan, Grimes, Missy Elliott, Mya, Imogen Heap, Otis Redding, Alicia Keys, Lauryn Hill, Tune-Yards and TLC.
+She is also inspired by artists such as Whitney Houston, Aaliyah, Donna Summer, Kanye West, Lauryn Hill, Grimes, Missy Elliott, Mya, Imogen Heap, Jill Scott, Jazmine Sullivan, Janet Jackson, Alicia Keys, Otis Redding, Tune-Yards and TLC.

 Personal life

-Bailey shared via TikTok Live on June 11, 2024, that she had stopped being a vegan after 11 years, stating that she has noticed benefits and has not experienced any negative effects since changing her diet.
+Bailey shared via TikTok Live on June 11, 2024, that she had stopped being a vegan after nearly 11 years, stating that she has noticed benefits and has not experienced any negative effects since changing her diet.